mochang2/info-sec/info-sec-project/README.md

 ------------------

 ### Form Based SQL Injection
-###### Firstly, I assume that the attackers know that the target web server uses MySQL as a database application and how views.py(Python code responsible for login processing).
+###### Firstly, I assume that the attackers know that the target web server uses MySQL as a database application and how views.py(Python code responsible for login processing) works.
 Currently, the stored id, username, password in a database is:
 ![after changing password storing way](https://user-images.githubusercontent.com/63287638/120423493-7f700500-c3a5-11eb-8a71-9cf74191cf1a.PNG)
 </br>